Beliavsky/Fortran-code-on-GitHub/README.md

 [Community Multiscale Air Quality Model (CMAQ) of US EPA](https://github.com/USEPA/CMAQ): combines current knowledge in atmospheric science and air quality modeling with multi-processor computing techniques in an open-source framework to deliver fast, technically sound estimates of ozone, particulates, toxics, and acid deposition.

+[coordinates](https://github.com/alex-robinson/coordinates): manage grids and arbitrary sets of points, including interpolation and mapping between different coordinate systems, by alex-robinson.
+It also contains several helper modules that are useful generally for the manipulation of sets of points and grids.

 [Coupled-Ocean-Atmosphere-Wave-Sediment Transport (COAWST) Modeling System](https://github.com/jcwarner-usgs/COAWST): combines many sophisticated systems that each provide relative earth-system components necessary to investigate the dynamics of coastal storm impacts.
 Specifically, the COAWST Modeling System includes an ocean component—Regional Ocean Modeling System (ROMS); atmosphere component—Weather Research and Forecast Model (WRF), hydrology component- WRF_Hydro; wave components—Simulating Waves Nearshore (SWAN), WAVEWATCHIII, and InWave; a sediment component—the USGS Community Sediment Models; and a sea ice model.

 [cdss-app-statemod-fortran](https://github.com/OpenCDSS/cdss-app-statemod-fortran): StateMod water allocation model, which is part of Colorado's Decision Support Systems (CDSS)